Wednesday 26 July – Sunday 13 Aug, 10am - 4pm (12-4pm Sundays 30 July & 6 Aug, 1-4pm Sunday 13 Aug)

 Sunday 13 August will open 1-4pm

-Launch night (26 July) tickets cost £10 (£5 early bird discount available whilst stocks last) which include a complimentary glass of prosecco (over 18s only) or soft drink upon arrival,
+Launch night (26 July) tickets cost £10 (under 5s free) which include a complimentary glass of prosecco (over 18s only) or soft drink upon arrival,

-and £5 for the Wednesday evening sessions on 2 and 9 August.
+and £5 (under 5s free) for the Wednesday evening sessions on 2 and 9 August.

 Tickets for the opening night on Wednesday 26 July can be found by clicking here.